rufustech/CPNT-262-Control-Flow-Error-Handling/README.md

 ## Problem-Solving Notes

-To meet the challenge, the following steps were taken:
+How I managed to resolve the challenges:

 1. **Fetch Implementation**:

    - Used `node-fetch` to make requests.
    - Integrated `dayjs` to dynamically fetch the current date.

 2. **Error Handling**:

-   - Checked for HTTP response errors using `response.ok`.
+   - I Checked for HTTP response errors using `response.ok`.
    - Threw detailed custom errors when issues were detected, such as "Error fetching or processing data:".

 3. **Data Validation**:

-   - Ensured the API response contained the necessary fields (`response`, `teams`, `scores`, `periods`) before processing.
+   - I Ensured the API response contained the necessary fields (`response`, `teams`, `scores`, `periods`) before processing.
    - Applied default empty values to handle missing fields gracefully.

 4. **Logging**: